NoNFake/filter-search/README.md

 Q: *Why Google?*

-A: *becouse i use google, u can addit.*
+A: *becouse i use google, u can change.*

 A command-line tool that helps you search Google with customized website filters.
 Search results will be shown only from your configured trusted websites.